 Driftwood primarily serves as aquarium décor.
 However, it can take up a relatively large portion of your tank, alter its aquatic environment, or cause significant stress to your fish.
 To prevent this, you will need to make proper plans for a smooth transition.

-In this post, I’ll go over every detail you need to know about how to prepare driftwood for aquarium.
+In this post, I’ll go over every detail you need to know about how to prepare driftwood for aquariums.

 What is driftwood for aquariums?

-Driftwood is a broad description that does not refer to anyone type of wood.
-It is more of a nod to where the wood was obtained from, regardless of its species.
+Driftwood is a broad description that does not refer to any specific type of wood.
 Generally speaking, any piece of wood that has been in the water and then washed up on the shore can be referred to as driftwood.

 How is driftwood beneficial for an aquarium?